iftakharul-islam/blog-reading-progress-bar/README.md

 == Installation ==

-1. Upload the `reading-progress-bar` folder to the `/wp-content/plugins/` directory.
+1. Upload the `blog-reading-progress-bar` folder to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Go to 'Reading Progress Bar' in the WordPress dashboard to configure the plugin settings.
+3. Go to 'Blog Reading Progress Bar' in the WordPress dashboard to configure the plugin settings.

 == Configuration ==

-1. Navigate to 'Settings' > 'Reading Progress Bar' in the WordPress dashboard.
+1. Navigate to 'Settings' > 'Blog Reading Progress Bar' in the WordPress dashboard.
 2. Customize the options according to your preference, such as the color and height of the progress bar.
 3. Choose whether to display the progress bar on all posts or specific posts.
 4. Save your changes.